ParnianJR/Classification-of-Twitter-users-based-on-a-health-criterion/README.md

 This is done by gathering and processing tweets to train several machine learning models like Support Vector Machines, Random Forest, Logistic
 Regression ,and LightGBM.

-Here is a brief description for different files provided in this project:
+Here is a brief description for Python files provided in this project:
 - `Constants.py`: Contains constants and configurations used throughout the project.
 - `queries.py`: Contains functions for scraping Twitter data related to specific diseases.
 - `TweetProcessingToolkits.py`:  Contains utility functions for processing and cleaning Twitter text data.